magoorden/4DC10-student/README.md

 PyCh is a port of [Chi3](https://cstweb.wtb.tue.nl/chi/trunk-r9682/).

 ## Contents
-- Tutotials chapter 1 - 10 contain the tutorial on how to use PyCh
+- Tutorials chapter 1 - 10 contain the tutorial on how to use PyCh
 - Assignment.ipynb contains the jupyter notebook for the course assignment.
 - LectureNotesExamples.ipynb - contains the jupyter notebook of all models used in the lecture notes
 - LectureSlidesExamples.ipynb - contains the jupyter notebook of all models used in the lecture slides